thautwarm/MLStyle.jl/README.md

 The reason why is that, in ML Languages/Haskell, there is a convention that enum patterns are represented with uppercase names.

 3. ADTs are tentatively removed.
-We need more time to design a better(syntatically and functionally) ADT implementation.
+We need more time to design a better(syntactically and functionally) ADT implementation.

 4. The way to define a custom pattern is changed a little, comparing with master branch's implementation, a extra factor has to be taken into consideration, it's the **qualifier**.
 Check `src/Pervasive.jl` to get more info about custom patterns.